majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 - If the customer is shipping to a different physical address they cannot use a PO Box as a shipping address, but can use it as a billing address.
 - Does not restrict the use of PO Boxes on Digital/Virtual only carts.
 - Disabled by default.

+Usage and extending examples can be found here: https://majemedia.com/plugins/no-po-boxes

 Github project: https://github.com/majemedia/MajeMedia-WC-No-PO-Boxes